visforvali/ws297y/syllabus.md

 1. TOC
 {:toc}

-{: .note }
-> I respond to async messages &mdash; messages in Discord's text channels, direct messages (DMs) on Discord, and Pace emails &mdash; within 48 hrs during the week.
-Anything I get over the weekend, I'll respond to on Mon (I *might* reply sooner, but don't count on it).
-This syllabus is also posted to Classes\Content\Syllabus and #syllabus-rules.

 # Course Description 🧐

 This course focuses on genres of resistance &mdash; particularly the lyric essay &mdash; and what it means to write for social justice.
 Part-webinar, part-roleplay, part-workshop, you'll be introduced to the elements of poetry, fiction, and creative nonfiction through reading, writing, and individual and cooperative play.
 Since social justice writing is writing that _does_ something to its audience, you'll regularly engage with, interpret (and create!) texts that model how content and form act together on readers.
 In doing so, you'll consider questions like: